Please Like Me

-Please Like Me is an Australian television comedy-drama series created by and starring Josh Thomas.
-Thomas also serves as a writer for most episodes.
-The series premiered on 28 February 2013 on ABC2 in Australia and is now available on Netflix The show explores realistic issues with humorous tones; the executive producer, Todd Abbott, had pitched the show as a drama rather than a sitcom.
+Please Like Me is an Australian comedy-drama television series created by and starring Josh Thomas.
+Thomas also serves as a writer for every episode.
+The series premiered on 28 February 2013 on ABC2 in Australia and is on occasion available on Netflix in certain regions.
+The show explores realistic issues with humorous tones; executive producer Todd Abbott had pitched the show as a drama rather than a sitcom.
 The show aired later on the United States network Pivot, which then helped to develop the show from its second season onwards.
 Four seasons of the show have been broadcast, and creator Thomas has stated that he has no plans to make any further episodes.
 The show has attracted praise from critics and has garnered numerous nominations, winning a number of awards.